cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - NTL 5.5.2

 - The release of CT 1.4.31 now is compiled with VS2010.
-It's still possible to compile the sources with VS2008.
+It's still possible to compile the sources with VS2008.xxxxxxxxxxxxxxxxxxx

 b) Changes within the user documentation / on the websites:

 - Online help: updated some topics.

-- CrypTool script: - some corrections and additions,
+- CrypTool script: - Some corrections and additions
+                   - Additional chapter
-                   - Inclusion of further Sage code samples (for primitive roots and RSA fix points),
+                   - Inclusion of further Sage code samples (for primitive roots and RSA fix points)
                    - Appendices with function overviews also for CT2 and JCT.
                      Added the menu paths of CT2 and JCT in the foot notes.

-- Updated and enhanced presentation (more than 110 xxxxxxxxxxx pages now).
+- Updated presentation about CT1.
-  Splitted xxxxxxxxxxxxxx
+  The description of the overall CT project, and the information about the other CT projects (CT2, JCT) are now in self-contained presentations.

 - At January 18th, 2012 the new CrypTool website was released.
 Its based on Joomla 1.7 and it describes the 5 sub projects of the CT project in an